mindspore-ai/docs/tutorials/experts/source_en/operation/op_custom.md

 Then we need to define two more functions.
 One is the infer shape function, while the other is the infer dtype function.

-- the inputs of the infer shape function are shapes of input tensors;
+- The derivative function of the tensor shape is the shape of the input tensor;
-- the inputs of the infer dtype function are dtypes of input tensors;
+- The derivative function of the tensor dtype is the dtype of the input tensor;

 ```python
 def infer_shape(x):